saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 Basically, they are three ways to configre a Spring Application:

 * The old way: Xml-based
-* The new way: Annotation-based: still we need an Xml file.
+* The new way: Annotation-based: still we need an Xml file with the following tag `<context:annotation-config\>`
 * The newest way: Java-based: no longer an Xml file is used.

 ### What are Autowiring Modes?